iccir/El-Capitan-Theme/README.md

 ## Installation

-Soda theme is designed to work with the latest development builds of [Sublime Text 3](http://www.sublimetext.com/3dev).
+El Capitan theme is designed to work with the latest development builds of [Sublime Text 3](http://www.sublimetext.com/3dev).

 ### Using Sublime Package Control